 So they seed it with a small amount of creamed honey, stir it in, and you will be none the wiser that this is a highly processed food.

-Yes, it takes more time but the way our grandparents did it, visiting the farmers' market and finding a small beekeeper is the way to better health; better still make your own creamed clover honey, and grow your own kale and lima beans.
+Yes, it takes more time but the way our grandparents did it, visiting the farmers' market and finding a small beekeeper is the road to sparkling health; better still make your own creamed clover honey, and grow your own kale and lima beans.

-But to get back to your creamed clover honey; if you want a solid honey that will not run off the toast and drip down to your elbows like watermelon juice then the trick is to process it yourself.
+But to get back to your creamed clover honey; if you want it solid so that it will not run off the toast and drip down to your elbows like watermelon juice then the trick is to process it yourself.

 First go out and buy a couple bottles of high quality raw honey.
 It's all a bit messy so you might as well do a few jars at a time.

 Then purchase a bottle of creamed 'raw' honey; not the heated stuff that the commercial bottlers use.
 This you need do only once, so get the best you can find; it will be expensive.

 From here on you will use your own creamed honey to seed the next set of jars.

 Pour say three bottles of your liquid clover honey, or orange blossom, or whatever, into a bowl; now add about 10% of that creamed stuff that you've just bought; it's not critical how much exactly.